choria-io/website/docs/content/tasks/usage/_index.md

 At this point the task is either done or still executing - either way - you have a summary output that includes the task ID.

-You can later retrieve task results, statusses and metadata from the nodes using the ID.
+You can later retrieve task results, statuses and metadata from the nodes using the ID.

 ## Deploying a Task